Open Source Software: Enterprise Guidelines for Adoption and Governance

 License Categories

-Understanding license categories is fundamental to OSS governance:
+Understanding licence categories is fundamental to OSS governance:

 Permissive Licenses